stevetran97/MOWAS2-Sorted-GetVehiclesFromMPByClass/README.md

             - If not, it adds an entry

 ## Current Intrinsic Issues/Assumptions
-  - Assumes that all similar entries between roster files have the same cost.
+  - Assumes that all duplicate entries between roster files have the same cost.
 The hash table stores the first one it gets.